Sturk 1.1.0

 [in,out]chThe channel to which the message is sent.

-[in]...The list of arguments used by the StLoadVt::ctor.
+[in]...The list of arguments passed to the StMessageVt::ctor.

 Note